Stable Subgroups of the Genus Two Handlebody Group: Introduction

 Several applications of Theorems \ref{thm:stable-orbit} and \ref{thm:hhg-diskgraph} are discussed in Section \ref{sec:applications}.
 First, we show that $\mathcal{D}(V_2)$ is a quasi-tree; this follows from the fact that $\mathcal{D}(V_2)$ is quasi-isometric to the factored contact graph, which is a quasi-tree.
 Theorem \ref{thm:stable-orbit} then implies that the stable subgroups of $\hh$ are all virtually free.
 Additionally, we show that the Morse boundary of $\hh$ is an $\omega$-Cantor space.

-Lastly, we note that we can now fully answer Question C posed in \cite{HHSII} which asks whether handlebody groups are HHGs.
+Lastly, we note that we can now fully answer Question C posed Behrstock, Hagen, and Sisto \cite{HHSII} which asks whether handlebody groups are HHGs.
 For genus $0$ and $1$, the answer is yes because $\mathcal{H}_0$ is trivial and $\mathcal{H}_1 \cong \Z$, (generated by the Dehn twist about the only merdian).
 Theorem \ref{thm:hhg-diskgraph} tells us that $\hh$ is also an HHG.
-For $g\geq 3$, we know by \cite[Theorem 1.1]{hamHenDehn} that $\hg$ has exponential Dehn function.
-Since HHGs have quadratic Dehn functions by \cite[Corollary 7.5]{HHSII}, $\hg$ cannot be an HHG for $g\geq 3$.
+For $g\geq 3$, we know via Hamenst\"adt and Hensel \cite[Theorem 1.1]{hamHenDehn} that $\hg$ has exponential Dehn function.
+Since HHGs have quadratic Dehn functions via Behrstock, Hagen, and Sisto \cite[Corollary 7.5]{HHSII}, $\hg$ cannot be an HHG for $g\geq 3$.